-Starter technology has not made great strides since 1978, however I was intrigued by the current gear reduction starters.
+Starter technology has not made great strides since 1978; however I was intrigued by the current gear reduction starters.
 The concept was simple.
 A small high-speed motor mated to a gear reduction system reduces the rotating speed of the armature to 1/3 - 1/4, which then rotates the pinion gear.
 The result: A stronger and lighter starter than the original that consumes less current and requires no permanent modification to install in my vehicle.
-Essentially a win win situation.

-Remove the exhaust heat shield.
+Remove the right side exhaust heat shield. (red arrow photograph below).

 All the nuts that attach the exhaust down pipe can be accessed from below the vehicle.
-Position the 9/16 socket and extension either side of the steering rack as needed.
+Position the 9/16 socket and extension either side of the steering rack as needed. (red arrows photographs below).

 Remove exhaust down pipe.
 Be careful not to damage or nick the sealing surfaces.